Also known as: Aircraft Launch and Recovery Equipment Maintenance Technician.

 Aircraft launch and recovery specialists are usually enlisted personnel, and no prior job experience is necessary since the Navy provides comprehensive job training aboard ships and possibly at naval bases.
 However, physical endurance, attention to detail and mission focus are required for a successful completion of training and accomplishment of military job tasks.
 Enlisted men or women may be supervised by deck officers who ensure that launch and recovery operations are performed by maintaining proper standards of safety, speed and efficiency.

 Would you make a good aircraft launch and recovery specialist?
-Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test

 Fighter jets are launched from aircraft carriers using catapults, which are the main components of launch gear.
 When they return from missions, fighter planes are recovered using arresting gears, which consists of special-purpose cables and hooks that quickly decelerate the aircraft, because, unlike on air force bases located on the ground, there is not enough space to land in the conventional manner.